Diffuse Domain Methods with Dirichlet Boundary Conditions: Full Advection-Diffusion Numerical Results

 \subsection{Advection Dominated}

-Figures \ref{fig:appADarc1}\ref{fig:appADarc2}\ref{fig:appADiarc1}\ref{fig:appADiarc2} show the results for the advection dominated problem, which are similar to the above diffusion dominated problem.
-We can see the impact of the stabilised terms on DDM1 and SBM, which show stabilised SBM error is a smaller magnitude but slower convergence.
+\Cref{fig:appADarc1,fig:appADarc2,fig:appADiarc1,fig:appADiarc2} show the results for the advection dominated problem, which are similar to the above diffusion dominated problem.
+We can see the impact of the stabilised terms on \DDMO{} and SBM, which show the stabilised SBM error has a smaller magnitude but slower convergence.

 \FloatBarrier